Emma Hutchinson: Legacy

+Of Hutchinson's seven children, four predeceased her.
+Her son Thomas (died 1916), a solicitor, was also a noted naturalist and eventually President of the Woolhope Society.
+Another, John (died 1945), collected butterflies in Natal, South Africa.

+Hutchinson died at Grantsfield on 10 December 1905, aged 85.
+She and her children are all buried in Kimbolton churchyard.

-In 1937 Hutchinson's collection of 20,000 butterflies and moths was exhibited in the Natural History Museum.
-Hutchinson's notebooks are held in the library of the Herford Woolhope Naturalists' Field Club.
+In 1937 Hutchinson's collection of 20,000 butterflies and moths was exhibited in the Natural History Museum, Hutchinson's daughter Sarah having donated her mother's collection to that museum that year.
+Hutchinson's notebooks are held in the library of the Woolhope Naturalists' Field Club in Hereford.

 The summer form of the Polygonia c-album butterfly species, known as the comma, is named hutchinsoni in her honour.